imrafaelmerino/JIO/README.md

 Like with `lazy` and `task`, the previous example doesn't evaluate anything to create the effect
 since the effect method takes in a `Supplier`.

-In all the above examples, when the `get` or `result`methods are invoked, the values **will be computed on the caller
+In all the above examples, when the `get` or `result`methods are invoked, the values will be computed on the caller
-thread**.
+thread.
 Sometimes we need to control on what thread to perform a computation, especially when it's blocking.
 Whe can specify an executor, or to make use of the **ForkJoin** pool, which is not a problem since **JIO uses internally the [ManagedBlocker](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ForkJoinPool.ManagedBlocker.html)**